abjerner/Limbo.Umbraco.TextBox/README.md

 ## Installation

-The Umbraco 10 version of this package is only available via [NuGet](https://www.nuget.org/packages/Limbo.Umbraco.TextBox/1.0.4).
+The Umbraco 13 version of this package is only available via [**NuGet**](https://www.nuget.org/packages/Limbo.Umbraco.TextBox/13.0.0).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.TextBox --version 1.0.4
+dotnet add package Limbo.Umbraco.TextBox --version 13.0.0
 ```

 or the NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.TextBox -Version 1.0.4
+Install-Package Limbo.Umbraco.TextBox -Version 13.0.0
 ```

-> **Note**
+### Other versions of Umbraco

+- **Umbraco 10-12**
+See the the [**v1/main**](https://github.com/abjerner/Limbo.Umbraco.TextBox/tree/v1/main) branch.

+- **Umbraco 8-9**
-> This package replaces our older [Skybrud.Umbraco.TextBox](https://github.com/abjerner/Skybrud.Umbraco.TextBox) package.
-See this package for older versions of Umbraco.
+See our older [Skybrud.Umbraco.TextBox](https://github.com/abjerner/Skybrud.Umbraco.TextBox) package.